Data Centers in Flint

 Natural Disaster Risk

-Flint has a very low natural disaster risk profile, with a FEMA National Risk Index score of 9.32, as of September 2025.
-This makes it one of the safest locations in the United States for critical infrastructure.
+Flint has a very low natural disaster risk profile, with a FEMA National Risk Index score of 9.32 as of September 2025.
+This minimizes the threat of environmental disruptions to critical infrastructure, making it an excellent choice for disaster recovery and business continuity.
+The primary risks are severe winter weather, strong winds, hail, and tornadoes.